By: Andrew Whitmire

-Growing up as a DI-er, I always got psyched out at the thought of the Instant Challenge my team and I might face at the tournament.
+Growing up as a Destination Imagination participant, I always got psyched out at the thought of the Instant Challenge my team and I might face at the tournament.
 For many years, Instant Challenge was a big and scary unknown and I thought there was no way to prepare.
 However, that just isn’t true!
 If you follow these three simple Instant Challenge tournament tips, your team will become more confident about approaching not only any Instant Challenge, but anything life throws your way.

 The table below is your friend.
 There are only three broad Instant Challenge types: Performance, Task and Combination (Performance + Task).
 Your team should spend time reading different Instant Challenges with the goal of being able to instantly identify which type they are.

 Why?
 If every team member is able to identify the type of Instant Challenge they have been presented, everyone can more easily boil down the tasks that need to be completed in order to maximize the score.
-For instance, if an Instant Challenge requires the team to transport a plastic egg as far as possible, it should be identified as a Task-based Instant Challenge that requires movement.
+For instance, if an Instant Challenge requires the team to transport a plastic egg as far as possible, it should be identified as a Task-Based Instant Challenge that requires movement.
 If the same Challenge also requires the team to come up with a name for its transportation device, the Challenge would be considered Combination.

 Many Instant Challenges come with materials that your team will use to complete a task or tasks.
 The team should be able to survey a series of commonplace objects like straws, paperclips, sticky labels and paper and be able to sort them into the following 3 categories: